 “The way that Kora is able to take her international experiences and turn them into such beautiful pieces of art baffles me.
 She is more than a musician, she is a great poet.
 It’s impossible not to cry while listening to her songs, she is a master songstress and I envy and applaud her gift.” – Alexander Joseph, Poet

 Kora is a songwriter, multi-instrumentalist and singer.
-From age 5 she trained in Suzuki violin with Florie Brown (Golden Bough) and performed with classical, old-time and Gypsy fiddling groups with teacher Angela Kost (at the Davis Waldorf School).
+From age 5 she trained in Suzuki violin with Florie Brown (Golden Bough) and performed with classical, old-time and Gypsy fiddling groups with teacher Angela Kost in Davis, California .
 Along the way her aptitude for strings has applied to many different instruments, including claw-hammer banjo, guitar and mandolin.